College protesters vow to keep demonstrations as schools shut down encampments amid reports of antisemitism

 But the tensions pile pressure on school officials, who are already scrambling to resolve the protests as May graduation ceremonies near.
 The University of Southern California, which had already canceled its valedictorian's speech, said it would not hold a graduation ceremony, citing safety concerns.

-California State Polytechnic University, Humboldt, gave protestors who have barricaded themselves inside a building since Monday until 5 p.m.
+California State Polytechnic University, Humboldt, had given protestors who had barricaded themselves inside a building since Monday until 5 p.m.
 Friday to leave and "not be immediately arrested."
 The deadline came and went.
 Only some of the protesters left, others doubled down.
 After protesters rebuffed police earlier in the week, the campus was closed for the rest of the semester.

+On Saturday afternoon, Cal Poly Humboldt announced in a statement that a "hard closure" of the campus was in place," and "anyone on campus without permission is subject to citation or arrest."

+Students who live in campus residence halls "have permission to remain in the limited area of the hall they live in and dining facilities," the school said, but cannot be on other parts of campus.

 In Colorado, police swept through an encampment Friday at Denver's Auraria Campus, which hosts three universities and colleges, arresting around 40 protesters on trespassing charges.